EOSIO/eosio-explorer/docs/development.md

 `eosio-toppings` is a monorepo with all the dependecies required for this app, you may need to make changes also in these dependecies while your development.

 1. git clone https://github.com/EOSIO/eosio-toppings
-2. cd into `eosio-toppings` ( eosio-toppings repository project root)
+2. cd into `eosio-toppings` (eosio-toppings repository project root)
 3. cd into each of the below packages folder and run `yarn link` in each folder.
-A "success Registered" message should be shown each time you do `yarn link`
+A "Success Registered" message should be shown each time you do `yarn link`
     - packages/api-eosio-compiler
     - packages/api-mongodb-plugin
     - packages/api-rpc